SSO vs. Federated Identity Management: A Guide

 Building a Hybrid Identity Strategy

-Most organizations adopt all three models:
+Most organizations end up adopting all three models:

-• SSO to simplify access for employees and contractors across cloud, SaaS, and on-premises applications.
+• SSO to simplify access for employees and contractors across cloud, SaaS and on-premises applications.

 • WIF to secure machine-to-machine communication and remove hardcoded secrets.